-- (a) Termination or separation from employment or appointment.
-Separation from employment or appointment includes any involuntary termination, resignation, or retirement. - 1.
-A POST affidavit-of-separation form shall be executed and maintained by the Department and submitted to POST as required by Penal Code § 13510.9. - (b) Events that could affect an officer's POST certification, such as: - 1.
-Complaints, charges, or allegations of misconduct - 2.
-Findings of civilian review boards - 3.
-Final dispositions of any investigations - 4.
-Civil judgments or court findings based on conduct, or settlement of a civil claim against an officer or the Stanislaus State Police Department based on allegations of conduct by an officer
+(a) Termination or separation from employment or appointment.
+Separation from employment or appointment includes any involuntary termination, resignation, or retirement.

+- A POST affidavit-of-separation form shall be executed and maintained by the Department and submitted to POST as required by Penal Code § 13510.9 and 11 CCR 1003. - (b) Events that could affect an officer's POST certification, such as: - 1.
+Complaints, charges, or allegations of serious misconduct (as defined by Penal Code § 13510.8). - 2.
+Findings of civilian review boards. - 3.
+Final dispositions of any investigations. - 4.
+Civil judgments or court findings based on conduct, or settlement of a civil claim against an officer or the CSU Stanislaus State Police Department based on allegations of conduct by an officer.